lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 their inappropriate handling leads to a reduction of sub-cellular resolution.
 Missing data can be imputated using ’s `impute` function.
-The method underlying the imputation method is then determined by a `methods` parameter.
+The method underlying the imputation method is then determined by a `methods` parameter (see `?impute` for available options).
 To impute missing values using nearest neighbour imputation, one would

 `     `